-This trait is particularly attractive to companies in seasonal industries where sales, working capital requirements and cash flow can change substantially each quarter.
+This flexibility is particularly attractive to companies in business cycle and in many cases is easily adjusted.
 For example, a company in the seafood industry may need greater flexibility to support its inventory growth during peak fishing seasons.
 An ABL can give the company access to credit precisely when it is needed.

 Covenants, cash dominion and other benefits

 Another major advantage: ABLs have fewer covenants than traditional cash flow loans.
 An ABL is typically governed by a single covenant, fixed-charge coverage.
 Lower middle-market asset-based borrowers typically are subject to this covenant and it is normally tested monthly or quarterly.
 For upper middle-market and large borrowers, the fixed-charge coverage test is typically “springing,” meaning it’s not tested until the borrower’s borrowing base availability falls below a minimum excess threshold.